 Whooping cough can lead to pneumonia or hospitalization and can affect people of all ages.
 It can be very serious, even deadly, for babies less than one year old.
 Common sources of infection in babies are older siblings, parents, and caregivers.
 In recent years, as many as 20 babies younger than one year old have died from whooping cough each year in the US.

 Whooping cough has been on the rise in the US since an all-time low of just over 1,000 cases were reported in 1976.
-48,227 cases were reported to the US Centers for Disease Control and Prevention (CDC) in 2012, the most recent peak year.
+More than 48,000 cases were reported to the Centers for Disease Control and Prevention (CDC) in 2012, the most recent peak year, and nearly 19,000 cases were reported in 2017.
 However, many cases go undiagnosed and unreported.

 Early symptoms of whooping cough are similar to the common cold or bronchitis and may include runny nose, sneezing, and mild or occasional cough.
 Coughing spasms become progressively worse, and can be accompanied by vomiting and exhaustion.
 Sometimes a “whoop” sound occurs while gasping for breath at the end of a coughing spell.
 The coughing spells can continue for up to 10 weeks or more.
 Adults may not have the classic “whoop,” if they have a milder case of the disease.

 Whooping cough is most contagious before the coughing starts, so the most effective way to prevent it is to get vaccinated.
 The whooping cough vaccine for adults (and adolescents) is called Tdap (tetanus-diphtheria-acellular pertussis).
 Younger children get a different formulation, called DTaP (diphtheria-tetanus-pertussis).
 Both help protect against tetanus, diphtheria, and whooping cough.